Asbjoedt/CLISC/README.md

 # CLISC
 **Command Line Interface Spreadsheet Count, Convert, Compare & Archive**

-A small Windows console application made in C#.
-It is a hobby project.
-The app might have use cases in digital archiving of spreadsheets.
+A Windows console application made in C#.
+It is a prototype project for digital archiving of spreadsheets.

 * For more information, see the **[wiki](https://github.com/Asbjoedt/CLISC/wiki)**
 * For graphical user interface, see repository **[GUISC](https://github.com/Asbjoedt/GUISC)**